gisaia/aias/docs/docs/agate/agate-mermaid.md

 A configuration per service must be provided.
 A service configuration provides:
 - a list of `url_patterns` to extract the collection name and the item id.
 At least one is needed.
-- a list of `url_patterns` for public resources: if matching, then AGATE authorizes the access
+- a list of `public_url_patterns` for public resources: if matching, then AGATE authorizes the access
-- a `pattern_target` for telling AGATE where to look:
+- a `pattern_target` to tell AGATE where to look:
     - if undefined, then the pattern is matched against the path
     - if `query.{param}` then the `{param}`* query parameter is used
     - if `query.{param}.url.path` then the path contained in the `{param}`* query parameter is used